sarvarunajvm/ideal-goggles/USER_MANUAL.md

 ## Overview

-Photo Search System (Ideal Goggles) is a privacy-focused desktop application that helps you search and organize your photos using:
+Ideal Goggles is a privacy-focused desktop application that helps you search and organize your photos using:

 - 🔍 **Text Search**: Find photos by filename, folder, or text in images (OCR)
 - 🎨 **Semantic Search**: Natural language queries ("sunset at the beach")